The Truth About Christopher Columbus

 - The initial Arawak population was estimated at 8,000,000.
 By 1516 only around 12,000 were still alive.
 By 1542, less than 200 remained.
 By 1555, the Arawaks were all gone

-Thus, the crime of genocide began with our very own Christopher Columbus.
+Thus, the crime of genocide was perpetuated by Christopher Columbus; not exactly what I learned in public school.
 He completely exterminated an entire race of 8,000,000 people –and that's only counting one of the cultures he decimated.
 "Haiti under the Spanish is one of the primary instances of genocide in all human history." – Dr. James W. Loewen

 After having dispatched a meal, I went ashore and found no habitation save a single house, and that without an occupant; we had no doubt that the people had fled in terror at our approach, as the house was completely furnished.— Christopher Columbus